caseyHandleyOSU/nextjs-boilerplate/README.md

 ## Features

+### Folder Structure

+This app provides a basic folder structure for a Next api, components, contexts, and logic.

 ### Base Path Configuration

 The Next.js base path is automatically configured for this project in the `next.config.ts` file.
 The only prerequisite you need to complete before it is fully functional is to setup the `NEXT_PUBLIC_BASE_PATH` variable in the environent file.
 This variable will be exposed to the client for convienence, and should only be set to the base path the app is deployed under.